California Promise Grant

-The California College Promise Grant (formerly known as Board of Governors Enrollment Fee Waiver or BOGW), waives the enrollment fees for an eligible student.
-It also reduces the cost of College parking permits and the College’s Student Services Activities Fee.
+For eligible California residents, the California Community College system offers a fee waiver program known as the California College Promise Grant (formerly known as Board of Governors Enrollment Fee Waiver or BOGW).
+The program may waive the enrollment fees for an eligible student.

 To qualify for a California College Promise Grant (formerly known as BOGW fee waiver), you must: